TyB3ar/python-modules-assingment/README.md

 - Completely uppercasing the word
 - Completely lowercasing the word
-- Extracting the vowels from the word and displaying a list of those vowels This is all ment to showcase my understanding of custom modules in python.
+- Extracting the vowels from the word and displaying a list of those vowels

+This is all meant to showcase my understanding of custom modules in python.
 Thank you!